panva/node-oidc-provider/docs/configuration.md

 - details of the interaction that is required
 - all authorization request parameters
+- current session account ID should there be one
 - the uuid of the authorization request
 - the url to redirect the user to once interaction is finished